xebialabs/generator-xl-release-plugin/README.md

 * `?
 Your plugin name`
 * `?
 Default namespace`
 * `?
 Generate additional extensions XMLs?`
+* `?
+Which test frameworks to use?`

 After answering all questions a basic plugin will be created.

-Depending on the features previously selected the newly generated plugin may or may not contain the following feature:
+Depending on the features previously selected the newly generated plugin may or may not contain the following test frameworks:

 * karma
 * unittest (Jython)